Android 3DS SDK

 Challenge flow

-The ACS performs a TRA(Transaction Risk Analysis) to decide whether to authenticate the user or not.
-When the ACS have doubts about the TRA verdict it may ask for a challenge to take place.
+The ACS performs a TRA(Transaction Risk Analysis) to decide whether to successfully authenticate the user or not.
+If the ACS have doubts about the TRA verdict it may ask for a challenge to take place.
 The requestor application may initiate a challenge by calling the doChallenge function with appropriate parameters (see Transaction operations for more details).

 Challenge parameters